httpete-ire/typer/README.md

 ### shuffle (optional)

-set whether to randomly shufflethe array of words, defaults to false
+set whether to randomly shuffle the array of words, defaults to false

 ```
 shuffle="true"